Contributing Seeds

 Allow the chosen fruit to remain on the plant until it becomes completely ripe and begins to wrinkle.
 Remove the seeds from the peppers, remove any that are damaged or discolored.
 Follow dry process and seed drying guidelines.

-Potatoes - Solanum Tuberosum
+Potatoes - Solanum tuberosum

 Steward: Julia